Is Toxic Positivity The Thing That’s Making Work Unbearable?

 AdvertisementADVERTISEMENT

-“Toxic positivity is the pressure to express only a small range of the spectrum of human emotions, so that anything that isn’t cheerful and upbeat is repressed and avoided,” says Angela Amias LCSW, a therapist and founder of Healthy Relationship Academy, a workplace wellness training program.
+“Toxic positivity is the pressure to express only a small range of the spectrum of human emotions, so that anything that isn’t cheerful and upbeat is repressed and avoided,” says Angela Amias, a therapist and founder of Healthy Relationship Academy, a workplace wellness training program.

 “Toxic positivity is harmful because it creates an atmosphere where people can’t be authentic,” says Amias.
 “In a workplace, this means putting on a smile and pretending that you’re happy when you’re actually struggling.”
 Keeping up a facade takes a tremendous emotional toll and, ironically, Amias says toxic positivity actually makes the problem worse — to the point where people may dread going to work.
 But there are ways to prevent toxic positivity from taking over your life.